xiaolei-lab/SIMER/README.md

 **rate.mut**, mutation rate between 1e-8 and 1e-6
 **cal.model**, phenotype model with "A", "AD", "ADI"
 **FR**, list of fixed effects, random effects, and their combination
-**h2.tr1**, heritability vector of single trait, every element are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**h2.tr1**, heritability vector of a single trait, every element are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**num.qtn.tr1**, integer or integer vector, the number of QTN in the trait1
+**num.qtn.tr1**, integer or integer vector, the number of QTN in a single trait
-**var.tr1**, variances of different effects, the last 5 vector elements are corrresponding to d, aXa, aXd, dXa, dXd respectively and the rest elements are corresponding to a
+**sd.tr1**, standard deviation of different effects, the last 5 vector elements are corresponding to d, aXa, aXd, dXa, dXd respectively and the rest elements are corresponding to a
 **dist.qtn.tr1**, distribution of QTN's effects with options: "normal", "geometry" and "gamma", vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**eff.unit.tr1**, unit effect of geometric distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**eff.unit.tr1**, unit effect of geometric distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**shape.tr1**, shape of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**shape.tr1**, shape of gamma distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**scale.tr1**, scale of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**scale.tr1**, scale of gamma distribution of a single trait, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
 **multrait**, whether applying pair traits with overlapping, TRUE represents applying, FALSE represents not
 **num.qtn.trn**, QTN distribution matrix, diagnal elements are total QTN number of the trait, non-diagnal are QTN number of overlop qtn
 **eff.sd**, a matrix with the standard deviation of QTN effects